-12. For I know your many transgressions and your countless sins, you who vex the righteous by taking a bribe, and thrust aside the needy at the gate.
+12. For I know your many transgressions and your countless sins, you who vex the righteous man by taking a bribe and push aside needy people at the gate.

 14. Seek good and not evil so that you may live!
-And then Jehovah, God of hosts, will be with you, the way you claim He is.
+And then Jehovah, the God of Hosts, will be with you, the way you claim.

-15. Hate evil and love good!
+15. Hate evil, and love good!
 Establish justice at the gate!
-It may be that Jehovah, God of hosts, will show favor to the remnant of Joseph.
+It may be that Jehovah, the God of Hosts, will show favor to the remnant of Joseph.

 ¶16.
-Therefore, this is what my Master, Jehovah, God of hosts says: “There will be wailing in every open space, and in all the streets they will say, ‘Woe, Woe!’
-They will even call the plough-man to mourning and wailing, like those well acquainted with lamentation,
+Therefore, thus says Jehovah, the God of Hosts, my Lord: “Wailing shall be in all the squares, and in all the streets, they will say, ‘Woe, Woe!’
+They will even call the plowman to mourning and wailing, like those skilled in lamentation,

 ¶1.
 Woe to those who are at ease in Zion, and those who trust in the mountain of Samaria – the notable of the highest of the nations to whom the house of Israel comes.

-2. Pass through Calneh, and look.
-Travel from there to Hamath Rabbah, and go down to Gath of the Philistines.
-Are you better than these kingdoms though their territory is bigger than your territory?
+2. Pass through Calneh, and see.
+Go from there to Hamath Rabbah, and go down to Gath of the Philistines.
+Are you better than these kingdoms?
+Or is their territory greater than your territory,

-4. Those who lie on ivory couches, relaxed upon their divans eating the rams from the flock and calves of the stall.
+4.who lie on ivory couches, relaxed upon their divans, eating rams from the flock and calves of the stall,

-6. Those who drink by bowls of wine, and anoint with the finest of oils, but they are not grieved for the ruin of Joseph.
+6.who drink bowls of wine and anoint themselves with the finest oils, but are not grieved for the ruin of Joseph.

 7. Therefore, they will now go into exile with the first exiles, and He will refuse the cry of those who are at ease.